ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D24]**
 Each BPI service SHOULD be minimally specified by the following elements:
-* a BPI service domain such as “BPIStateProcessing”
+* A BPI service domain such as “BPIStateProcessing”
-* a BPI service description
+* A BPI service description
-* a BPI service version,
+* A BPI service version,
-* the BPI service provider,
+* The BPI service provider,
-* the BPI Service endpoint(s),
+* The BPI Service endpoint(s),
-* the BPI Service endpoint-specification endpoint(s),
+* The BPI Service endpoint-specification endpoint(s),
-* the Cryptographic Prover system,
+* The Cryptographic Prover system,
-* the Cryptographic Prover system specification.
+* The Cryptographic Prover system specification.

 #### **[R120]**
 To ensure a BPI service specification timeline, the BPI service specification MUST include “created” and “updated” timestamps, and the full history of "updated" timestamps.